sonic-net/DASH/Documentation/dash-hld.md

 ### Switch Abstraction Interface (SAI) DASH

-An **enhanced syncd** configures the dataplane using the vendor-specific SAI library.
+ The Switch Abstraction Interface (SAI) is a common API that is supported by many switch ASIC vendors.
+SONiC uses SAI to program the ASIC.
+This enabled SONiC to work across multiple ASIC platforms naturally.
+DASH uses an **enhanced syncd** to configure the dataplane using the vendor-specific SAI library.

 ### ASIC Drivers